Skip to main content

 • Symptoms of a stroke, like weakness on one side of the body and slurred speech

-People with these symptoms need to call their doctor.
-Removing the protein from the blood using a procedure called plasmapheresis can rapidly reverse this problem.
+Removing the protein from the blood using a procedure called plasmapheresis can quickly reverse this problem.
 (Note: This is not something that can be treated with drugs known as “blood thinners.”)

 Kidney problems